 Focus is on program of recovery as outlined in the Big Book.
 Focus is not on food or specific foods.
 Individuals rigorously work the steps and take others through the steps.
 Food not weighed and measured.
 No elimination of any type of food.
 Focus is on eliminating the “behavior” of compulsive eating.

-Focus is on program of recovery as outlined in the Big Book.
+Focus is on a program of recovery as outlined in the Big Book.
 Individuals rigorously work the steps, take others through the steps with a focus is on spiritual growth.
 A large repository of online recorded meetings.
-Individuals work with a nutritionist to develop an abstinence based food plan.
+Individuals work with a nutritionist to develop an abstinence-based food plan.

 Bible immersion and a Shepard program Specific food plan is worked out with a sponsor.
 Food is committed.
 Facebook group and phone meetings available.
 Foods are eliminated based the individuals need.